 filter coffee: 140mg

 50g milk chocolate: 10mg

 High levels of Vitamin A so don’t take supplements containing it and stay away from liver products.

 Be careful with eggs – check if they are Lion UK eggs

 Shark, marlin & swordfish

-SO, IN SHORT…Eat as healthily as you can.
-Try to see food as fuel to help your body function better as it makes your baby and so you feel as well as possible – but it is all about balance so don’t feel bad when only a slice of cake will do!
+So, when it comes to food in pregnancy, eat as healthily as you can.
+Try to see food as fuel to help your body function better as it makes your baby and so you feel as well as possible.
+But it is all about balance so don’t feel bad when only a slice of cake will do!

 Copyright: Janine Smith